A Brief History of Our Church - 1988-2018

 Due to Hurricane Florence in September of 2018, the date of her installation was postponed to November 11, 2018.
 The Installation service mirrored all that is important to CCP in relationship building and inclusion: interfaith greetings were brought from our colleagues at the UCC Southern Conference as well as the Sandhills Jewish Congregation and Masjid Al Madina mosque in Raeford.
 Local friends who grew up in Hawai‘i gifted lei on behalf of Sandhills Pride, one of our partner community organizations.
 We embodied Christ’s table open to all.
 And many hands helped the warmth of the church’s hospitality shine through.

 From its inception, this congregation has been characterized by warm fellowship.
 With its growing commitment to Christian worship open to all, “no matter who they are or where they are on life’s journey,” we are renowned for a warm welcome.
 We have a vibrant musical program and choir led by the caring direction of Music Director Robert W. Cox and accompanied by Pianist Robert Wicker.
-We love to laugh together and do so over gatherings like the semi-annual Madrigal musical performance and Easter Pancake breakfasts.
+We love to laugh together and do so over gatherings like our Easter Pancake breakfasts.

 In recent years, we increased our commitment to the work of social justice by increasing our association with the NC NAACP and with Sandhills Pride, a local LGBTQ organization located in Moore County.
 Under Pastor Terry’s leadership we undertook a 2018 Lenten Bible Study over soup suppers on the foundations of social justice in Christian teachings.
 The church regularly partners with other communities of faith to build understanding and cooperation.
 We are committed to maintaining relationships with Masjid Al-Madina, the Muslim Association of the Carolinas located in nearby Raeford and the Sandhills Jewish Congregation in Jackson Springs.
 Together with these faith communities, the Buddhist Sangha, and area churches we facilitate an Annual Thanksgiving Interfaith Worship Service.